wythe0513/boilerplate/source/Starbucks.md

 Before the exploration, following data cleaning and processing were made.

-- Among 17000 customers, 2,885 customers group is categorized as ‘118 years old’ without  any demografic data available.
-This is considered a missing or unknown type of group and , without demografic data, it is meaningless to carry on exploration, therefore, I drop those customers from this exploration.
+- Among 17000 customers, 2,885 customers group is categorized as ‘118 years old’ without  any demographic data available.
+This is considered a missing or unknown type of group and , without demographic data, it is meaningless to carry on exploration, therefore, I drop those customers from this exploration.
 -  `loyalty` column is created in `profile` Data Frame that is a period since they become a member of Starbucks and can be considered as one of the indications of a level of their loyalty to Starbucks.
-- Data Frame, `customers`(customers at least one transaction made during test period) and `non_transaction`(customers with no transaction made during period) are created.
+- Data Frame, `customers`(customers at least one transaction made during test period) and `no_transaction_customers`(customers with no transaction made during period) are created.
 In those Data Frames, personal data(age, income, gender, loyalty) and transaction data(numbers of offers received and  completed,  and also numbers of transactions made) are contained.
 That makes me compare those groups demographically.
 -Data Frame, `group_view`,  which is a group of customers who viewed offers, is created.
 And from `group_view`, Data Frame, `group_1`,  which is a group of customers who are meant to be influenced by the contes of offers, is created.
 Before they complete offers(meet the condition to get rewards), those costumes viewed the contents of offers.
-This Data Frame was used to make PCA analysis to see if any particular features are there to those who view and respond to Starbucks's marketing approach.
+This Data Frame was used to make PCA analysis to see if any particular features are there to those who view and respond.
 - Data Frame, `group_notview`,  which is a group of customers who viewed and not_viewed , is created.
-This data Frame is used for Supervised Lerning approach to see waht is main feature for customers to view or not view
+This data Frame is used for Supervised Learning approach to see what are main features for classifying those two.
-- Data Frame,  from `customers`, Data Frame`customers_lreg`,  which is a group of customers who spent above 112 or less, and who transacted above 8 times or less, is created. for Logistic Regression supervised learning analysis
+- From `customers`, Data Frame`customers_lreg`,  which is a group of customers who spent above 112 or less, and who transacted above 8 times or less, is created. for Logistic Regression supervised learning analysis to see what are the main features to classify those two.

 ## Exploration

 ### 1. Heuristic approach

+Figures are plotted based on the Data Frame, `customers` and `no_transaction_customers`.Based on those visualized data, I explore the data to try to extract some useful facts.

 #### 1.1 Customers population distribution